samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 ---
 Have you ever asked yourself:

-> *"Hey, I wonder if I can actually make money on the internet"*?
+> *"Hey, I wonder if I can actually make money on the internet"?*

 I bet you have.
 It's easy, the answer is yes.  **Yes you can earn money on the internet**.
 But how?